facebookresearch/param/train/compute/python/README.md

 # Inside dir "param/train/compute"
 > python -m python.pytorch_benchmark -c python/examples/pytorch/configs/simple_add.json
 ```
 However, this method may conflict with other packages (such as `fbgemm_gpu.split_table_batched_embeddings_ops`) under `python` path.
-A more reliable ways to run the benchmarks is install `parambench-train-compute` as a package using the `setuptools`, it can be run as:
+A more reliable ways to run the benchmarks is install `parambench-train-compute` as a package using the `setuptools`, it can be ran as:
 ```shell
 # Run benchmark tool script module
 > python -m param_bench.train.compute.python.pytorch_benchmark -c examples/pytorch/configs/simple_add.json
 ```
+Additional example configs can be found in [`examples/pytorch/configs/`](examples/pytorch/configs/).

 ### Benchmark Library
 As a library, it can be used as any regular Python package:
 ```python